Mike Roess Gold Head Branch State Park

 Welcome to Mike Roess Gold Head Branch State Park

-The park is located on rolling sandhills on the North Central Ridge of Florida with one of the few remaining examples of an old growth stand of longleaf pines.
-A steep head ravine with seepage springs forms Gold Head Branch.
-Marshes, lakes and scrub are habitat for a wide variety of wildlife.
+Gold Head is located on rolling sandhills on the North Central Ridge of Florida with one of the few remaining examples of an old growth stand of longleaf pines.
+A steep head ravine with seepage springs forms Gold Head Branch and bisects the park.
+Marshes, lakes and scrub provide habitat for a wide variety of wildlife.

 Plan Your Visit